-EH&S provides training (see below for more information) and we ship radioactive material; contact Radiation Safety at 206.543.6328 for more information.
+We also ship radioactive material; contact EH&S's Radiation Safety team at 206.543.6328 or firstname.lastname@example.org for more information.

-We are required to notify the U.S. Department of Homeland Security if you ship certain listed substances governed by the Chemical Facility Anti-Terrorism Standards Title 6 CFR Part 27.
+We are required to notify the U.S. Department of Homeland Security if you ship chemicals of interest governed by the Chemical Facility Anti-Terrorism Standards Title 6 CFR Part 27.

-International shipments may also be subject to Import/Export requirements.
-Information on these requirements and contact information can be found on the UW’s Office of Sponsored Programs website.
+International shipments may also be subject to import/export requirements.
+Information on these requirements and contact information can be found on the UW’s Export Controls website.

 Training for shipping hazardous materials